mvhanck/CS371-Term-Project-2022/README.md

 # CS371-Term-Project-2022
 Knowledge-based approach to a song recommendation system.
 Designed as a final term project for CS 371 Knowledge Representation and Reasoning at Northwestern University in Winter 2022.

+## Team Members
+Dennis Agelov, Maya Hanck, Robert Loza, Jake Rogers

+## Project Goal
+The objective of this project is to use knowledge representation and reasoning to create a song track recommendation system.
+The system reasons about what song a user might enjoy based on a set of defining criteria including: genre, musician, publish date, and the musician’s influences.
+Based on the user’s input of a song title, the system reasons about song similarity and ultimately recommends a song.

 ## Source Knowledge
 The knowledge used in this system is sourced from Wikidata.